tatuylonen/wiktextract/README.md

 * --linkages: causes linkages (synonyms etc.) to be captured
 * --examples: causes usage examples to be captured
 * --etymologies: causes etymology information to be captured
+* --inflections: causes inflection tables to be captured
 * --redirects: causes redirects to be extracted
 * --pages-dir DIR: save all wiktionary pages under this directory (mostly for debugging)
 * --cache CACHE: save/use cache file(s) from this path (for debugging)